-In my view, therapy is working if you are gaining more clarity about who you are, what you want from your life, and how you are holding yourself back from being you.
-The grip of shame, blame, fear, magical thinking, and the sense that your past determines your future, is easing up on your throat and you are starting to breathe on your own.
-You are becoming more and more courageous to be you.
-You start to do what you think is the right thing to do, without constantly having to ask for the approval of others.
-And of course, you have come to understand what is right by realistically evaluating the evidence for your beliefs, the short and long term effects of your decisions on your self an others and how your planned actions align with your values.
+In my view, therapy is working if you are gaining more clarity about who you are and what you want from your life.
+You see yourself as the active ingredient; the director of the story of your life.
+Yes, you respond to your situation, to the many factors you have no control over.
+You adapt.
+But you do what you CAN do and let go of what you CAN'T do.
+The grip of shame, blame, fear, magical thinking (that some kind of miracle will save you from your bad circumstances), and the sense that your past determines your future, is easing up on your throat and you are starting to breathe on your own.
+You realize that even when you allow others to influence you, it's your choice.
+You make your choices based on your values and many times, you have conflicting values.
+So, when you give in to one value (wanting the comfort of the crowd to fill you with a sense of belonging or relieving you of the burden of making your own decisions) it may conflict with another value you hold (to walk your own path, proudly even if alone).
+You have come to make "the right" choice by evaluating the realism of your beliefs about yourself, others, and the world; considering cost-benefits and the short-long term effects of your actions on you and others; and how your planned actions align with your values.
 To use a movie metaphor, you wake up from the Matrix and start owning your feelings, your decisions, your responsibilities and stop blaming others for your misfortune.
+Your mind becomes a "thinker" to replace the "random-thought-producer".
 This is my image of good therapy.
 What is yours?

-10-12 sessions we need to "warm up" and get to know each other, as well as to clarify what each of us can do in your situation: what I can do for your and what you can do for yourself.
-I have to have enough information to suggest a move and I also have to have your trust so you'd try and test those moves.
+I find that we need 10-12 sessions to "warm up" and get to know each other, as well as to clarify what each of us can contribute to your situation: what you can do for yourself and what I can do to support your effort.
+I have to have enough information to suggest a move and I also have to have your trust so you'd try and test those moves; to get your honest feedback and change directions if we need to.
 Then we'll see how flexible you are in your cognitive faculties.
 The faster you can wrap your mind around the idea that the world that you live in is not out there but inside your mind in the form of ongoing narratives and automated behaviors, the faster you can change the ideas, beliefs, and behaviors that don't work for you, that are inconsistent with your current values.
 The faster you can realize that you are the active player in your life and you don't have to believe everything that others, or rather your fears and expectations, tell you, the sooner you can free yourself from the chains of your suffering.

 My first instinct is to say that "you'll feel it".
 But our feelings sometimes deceive us.
 Not everything that is frustrating or uncomfortable is bad for you.
 Sometimes, when you feel that nothing is working and you are ready to quit, that's when the work is about to start.
 When you stop being the "nice guy" and allow your dissatisfaction, disappointment, and anger to come through and start really speaking of what secretly bugs you, that's when transformation is possible.
 You have to be honest with yourself (and to your therapist) to change your ways.
 I've learned so much more from how a person left therapy than from months of "therapeutic" interaction with them.
 We want to quit because we don't get what we need or want.
 We often quit before we try to negotiate for our needs and wants.
 So here is what I really have to say about this.
 First, get clear about your needs and wants in therapy.
 Tell your therapist if you are not getting it and ask for another kind of treatment.
 If you are still not getting heard and your therapist is not responsive, then quit.
 Don't quit before you speak up for yourself.
 Nobody can read your mind if you don't let your voice heard.
 And this is true not only in therapy.